 These Serbian Traditions Will Excite You

-Djurdjevdan – When spring comes in Serbia it’s the signal to celebrate!
-That means ‘George’s Day’ (an Orthodox patron’s saint day), which takes place every year on April 23.
+When spring comes to Serbia it’s the signal to celebrate!
+That means it’s time for ‘George’s Day’ (an Orthodox patron’s saint day), which takes place every year on April 23.
 Djurdjevdan brings a revitalizing spirit into the lives of Serbians.
 Based on the story of the dragon slaying Saint George (Sveti Dorde), it’s a very sacred time involving candle lighting and eating bread (kolach).
 Serbians also attend parties, sing folk songs, dance, and arrange flowers.